Forbidden Voices: Censored in America

 For this class you will need to install Microsoft Word to your computer (and NOT just use the online version, or Google Docs, or Pages, etc.).
 You can get it for free as a UNM student through your webmail page.
 Look for the matrix of nine dots in the upper left corner (technically known as the “waffle iron”), and click it to reveal a list of various webapps.
 You don’t want those webapps, but above that list is a link with an arrow that says “Office.”
 Click that and you’ll go to office.com but logged in with your UNM credentials.
 At the top right of that page there’s a big button that says “Install Office.”
 Click the button and follow the instructions.
 Once you have Word on your computer, you’ll be ready to download my MLA template from the course website that will enable you to produce properly formatted MLA documents.

 Since you will not be permitted to rewrite any of your papers in this class, I urge you to do a good job the first time and request guidance and extensions if necessary.
 That said, you have the tools to get full credit for all of your work.
 I would much rather spend my time commenting on your ideas and argumentation than on your formatting and grammar.
 You don’t need me to tell you things you already know—if you rush through your drafts and skip the revision process, my feedback will be less helpful to you than if I am able to respond to your strongest effort.
 To help nudge you towards using the course materials sooner rather than later, this semester there will be a penalty of one letter grade for each significant formatting or proofreading issue.
 I look forward to seeing what you come up with!
+To reiterate, I have provided you with a thorough guide to writing and reasoning like a scholar in your coursepack, which will help you teach yourself how to meet the expectations of the formal analytical writing in this class, including the analytical portions of your term paper.
+You must proofread your work carefully before you turn it in.
+There will be numerous other handouts and tools provided to you this semester to help you succeed in this class.
+You should use these tools to hold yourself accountable and to help yourself develop writing and critical thinking skills that will serve you for the rest of your life.
+Please ask for help if you are struggling to meet these expectations, as there is no extra credit in “Forbidden Voices.”

 You are expected to follow the latest MLA style guide and to document your sources meticulously.
 This is Honors!
 For example, all work should be exactly double-spaced in a 12-pt.
 Times New Roman typeface, rendered with 1” margins, and therefore 24 lines of text per page; the page number and your name must appear in the upper right corner of each and every page.
 Please print all documents single sided.
 You must neatly staple or paperclip your pages together: loose or crimped pages will not be accepted.
 I will not grade any paper that fails to meet the minimum expectations for length, formatting, proofreading, or rigor of citations and bibliographies.
 A template is available on this website.
 For additional examples, consult your MLA Handbook and see http://style.mla.org.